gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 > ## `read_csv` vs. `read.csv`
 >
 > When you began typing the `read_csv` command, a very similarly named function, `read.csv`, may have popped up.
 These commands both do the same thing - they read in data from .csv files.
 The `read.csv` function is from "base" R (the packages and code that is automatically loaded), while `read_csv` is from the `readr` package in the tidyverse.
 They are very similar and are often interchangeable.
 The way they print data tables in the console is different, though, as is how they handle messier data tables.
-In later lessons, these functions **won't** be interchangeable for us.
+In this lesson, these functions **won't** be interchangeable for us.
 So to keep us consistent, please confirm that you are using `read_csv`.
 >
 {: .callout}

 Look at the "Environment" tab.
 Here you will see a list of all the objects you've created or imported during your R session.
-Do you see an object called `sample_data`?
-Click on the small table to the right of `sample_data` to View our dataset.
+Do you see an object called `water_quality`?
+Click on the small table to the right of `water_quality` to View our dataset.
 This is a quick way to browse your data to make sure everything looks like it has been imported correctly.

 We see that our data has 9 columns (variables).

-Each row contains a unique Sample Id ("sample_id"), the depth of the sample ("depth", in meters), the number of microbial cells per mL ("cells_per_ml"), and environmental data like temperature ("temperature", in °C), total nitrogen ("total_nitrogen", in µg N/L), total phosphorus ("total_phosphorus", in µg P/L), dissolved organic carbon ("diss_org_carbon", in mg C/L), and Chlorophyll-a ("chlorophyll", in µg/L).

-The Sample ID corresponds to the month, station, and depth of the sample (E for "epilimnion", M for "mid", and B for "bottom").
-Below, you can see a map of where these stations are in Lake Ontario.
-Stations 62 was only sampled in September, while Station 74 was only sampled in May.
+We have the Year, and DayofYear (from 1 to 365), as well as the Station where these samples were taken.
+Reference the map below to see these stations' locations.
+We also have temperature ("Temp", in °C), Conductivity (mS/cm), Dissolved Oxygen ("DO", in mg/L), pH, Turbidity (NTU), and chlorophyll fluorescence ("ChlFluor", in RFU).
+These data are a subset of the full SWMP data that's available - we're only using one sample per week from 2022-2024, while the real SWMP data extends to 2012 and has samples every fifteen minutes!

 <img src="{{ page.root }}/fig/r-plotting/station_map.png" width="600"/>

-We also found that the samples fell into three main groups based on their depth (shallow vs. deep) and the month in which they were collected (May or September).
-Deep samples were similar between months, so they are in the same group.
-These classifications are held in the "env_group" column.

 After we've reviewed the data, you'll want to make sure to click the tab in the upper left to return to your `plotting.R` file so we can return to our R script.